 Guest post by Kat Biggie

-International Bereaved Mother’s Day was Sunday, May 5th.
-Every year this is a special day to honor those mothers who will not be able to celebrate the day with their child, but should still be recognized as a mother.
+International Bereaved Mother’s Day is the first Sunday in May.
+Every year this is a special day to honor those mothers who will not be able to celebrate the day with their child but should still be recognized as a mother.

 “People don’t understand the deep connection to the unborn child, and they don’t understand it’s the death of what feels, to the potential parents, like a real person.
 The grief is so silent.”

 Infant loss during the first year is especially difficult.